VerKnowSys/WeechatAddons/README.md

 ## Useful commands:

+* `s/inztaWler/installer/` - fix "the typo" in your most recent message.

+* `2s///` - delete your second last entered message.

 * `/set keyword` - shows all variables that have "keyword" in their name/path.
 For example: `/set timeout` - shows all available timeout variables. `/set slack` - shows all Slack specific settings and so on…

 * `/set some.variable.path "some-value"` - sets given variable with given value.
 Example: `/set plugins.var.python.slack.background_load_all_history "true"`.